Abandoned Rails

 Chesapeake

 Here we are looking west towards Suffolk from the City of Chesapeake.
-This photo was taken at the Ramp Shop Road grade crossing which is approximately 1 mile west of the South Branch Bridge (Elizabeth River).
-There is a cement plant just behind me and I'm guessing it's the westernmost business on the existing Jarratt District.
-I have not investigated the line any further to the west through Chesapeake, but plan to do so in the near future.
+This photo was taken at the Ramp Shop Road grade crossing which is approximately one mile west of the South Branch Bridge over the Elizabeth River.
+There is a cement plant just behind me and I believe it's the westernmost business on the existing Jarratt District trackage in Tidewater.
+I have not investigated the line any further to the west through Chesapeake, but plan to do so in the future.

 Photo by Jeff Hawkins - August 2, 2003